-SUMMER UNIFORM (all students grades Pre-K through Grade 8)
+Summer Uniform (all students grades Pre-K through Grade 8)

-Walking shorts may be purchased from L.L.
+Shorts may be purchased from L.L.
 Bean, Lands' End, and many other merchants.
 Summer uniforms may be worn from the first day of school through early October (see calendar) and from mid-April (see calendar) until the last day of school.
 The summer uniform is not a fashion statement; it is a uniform for warm weather.
 The Principal may extend the time for the summer uniform if warranted.

-- Khaki shorts (minimum 6-inch inseam) for boys and girls; girls may also wear a khaki skort - A blue CATHEDRAL shirt (no other logos OR plain shirts) - White or black crew socks - Tennis shoes (any color) with laces or Velcro (no slip-ons or backless shoes), no light-up shoes, no high-tops - Black, brown, or Cathedral spiritwear belt (not required for students in Pre-K, K, PF, Gr.
+- Khaki shorts (minimum 6-inch inseam) for boys and girls; girls may also wear a khaki skort - A blue CATHEDRAL shirt (no other logos OR plain shirts) - · White or black crew socks - Belt may be black, brown, or Cathedral spiritwear (not required for students in Pre-K, K, PF, Gr.
 1, and Gr.
 2)